Why You Should Start Retirement Planning in Your 20s

 Set a goal.
 Consider your target retirement date and how long you’ll expect to be retired based on current life expectancy.
 What kind of lifestyle do you want to lead?
 And what do you expect your retirement expenses to be?

-Many retirement savers also opt to use an investing account, such as a taxable brokerage account or tax-advantaged retirement savings account instead.
+Many retirement savers also opt to use an investing account, such as a taxable brokerage account.

-Keep in mind that investments in equities or other securities are riskier than savings accounts, but that allows for the possibility of better returns.
+Keep in mind that investments in stocks or other securities involve risk, but they may allow for the possibility of better returns.
 Young investors may be better positioned than older investors to take on additional risk, since they have time to recover after a market decline.
 However, the amount of risk you’re willing to take on is an important consideration and a personal choice.

 Step 3: Start investing